bodo-ai/Bodo/docs/docs/about_bodo.md

 Bodo is a high-performance Python compute engine designed specifically to accelerate and scale data-intensive workloads seamlessly.
-With its DataFrame library serving as a seamless, drop-in replacement for Pandas (just a single-line import change), Bodo applies advanced High-Performance Computing (HPC) and database optimization techniques to significantly boost the performance of your existing Python code without code rewrites.
+With its DataFrame library serving as a drop-in replacement for Pandas (just a single-line import change), Bodo applies advanced High-Performance Computing (HPC) and database optimization techniques to significantly boost the performance of your existing Python code without code rewrites.
 Bodo also scales Python code from single laptops to large clusters and supercomputers automatically.